 1. Educate yourself

 The more you know about stock scams, the easier it will be to spot one that finds its way to your inbox.
-Read articles, do research on the Internet, talk to other investors.
-Keep up to date on the latest scams.
+Here are some red flags to keep an eye out for — and run far away from:

 2. Ask yourself, why me?

-If someone offers you an investment that sounds too good to be true, ask yourself why, among thousands of investors who might be interested, did someone offer you the chance to invest?
+If someone offers you an investment that sounds too good to be true, ask yourself why, among thousands of investors who might be interested, did someone offer you this chance to invest?
 Many times, the answer might be that they thought you would be easy to scam.
-If so, walk away.

-3. Investigate investments that don’t come through traditional channels
+3. Investigate investments that come through untraditional channels

 4. Be cautious about offers of high returns with low risk